QuantumAI4Bio/AdaptiveFlow-VS/docs/documentation/installation/prerequisities.md

 ### Python <a href="#bash" id="bash"></a>

-AFLP, AFVS, and VFU were only tested with Python 3.9.4 and higher.
+AFLP, AFVS, and AFU were only tested with Python 3.9.4 and higher.
 If the system Python is older than 3.9.4, normally the system admins of the Linux cluster can make a newer version available.
 Alternatively, one can compile a recent version of Python by oneself and install it locally (for instance in the home folder).&#x20;